 Checkout payment component

-When using the Adyen integration, you don't need to implement any frontend component because the Checkout Frontend component (
+With the Adyen integration, you don't need to implement any Frontend component because the Checkout Frontend component (

 AdyenCheckout component (